joshuagryphon/plastid/docs/source/examples/using_masks.rst

 See also
 --------

-- Module documentation for :mod:`plastid.genomics.genome_hash`
+- :mod:`plastid.genomics.genome_hash`, which includes additional genome hashes for various binary or indexed file formats

 - The |crossmap| script

-- Module documentation for :mod:`numpy.ma` and :mod:`scipy.stats.mstats`
+- :mod:`numpy.ma` and :mod:`scipy.stats.mstats`
   for lists of `numpy`_ and `SciPy`_ functions that operate on :class:`~numpy.ma.MaskedArray` objects

 - `Jim Kent's utilities`_ for `BigBed`_ conversion.